nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 data is immediately destroyed when the refcount of its root reaches 0.

 Cyclic data is harder to reason about and best avoided.
-Nevertheless, if you end up having it the system remains "deterministic" and responsive at all times.
+Nevertheless, if you end up creating cyclic data the system remains "deterministic" and responsive at all times.
 You can influence the cycle collector via a new API:

 ``` nim